neo4j-devtools/relate/documentation/RFCs/relate-api/relate-api.rfc.md

 ## A note on nomenclature

 -   `Account` here refers to a top level trusted authority containing certificates, keys, credentials, et. al. A container of all things, and the root of our chain of trust:
+    -   `Project` here refers to where users organize their `DB`'s along with other relevant content.
     -   `DBMS` here refers to a Neo4j DBMS instance, whose access is managed by it's `Account`
         -   `DB` here refers to a Neo4j Database instance, whose access is managed by it's `DBMS`
             -   `Graph` here refers to Neo4j Graph instance, whose access is managed by it's `DB`